facebookSPF, SCDF, ICA, Prison Service and Central Narcotics Bureau: Your Ultimate Guide to Salary, Sign-on Bonuses & Work Benefits

 Thinking if You Should Join the Home Team?

-It may not be for everyone especially if long hours and bureaucracy might be at play in certain vocations.
+It may not be for everyone, especially if long hours and bureaucracy are at play in specific vocations.

 But if you still want to serve, why not consider other career options in the civil service (i.e., plain shirt officers)?